Opening of the spring hunting season. A man cleans rifle barrel

 After every cleaning, I run one final VERY lightly oiled patch down the gun bore.
 It just helps ward off rust as the rifle sits in storage.
 If any fouling was missed during the cleaning process, it will work away at it for the next cleaning.

-If you do oil for storage, make sure to run a dry patch through before you head out and fire the gun.
+If you do oil for storage, make sure to run a dry patch through before you head out and fire your first shots.
 Oil in the bore can increase pressures, which is not safe.

 Firearms are best kept in a locker or safe.
 It’s your personal choice.
 Just be mindful of humidity.
 In the summer or part way through spring and fall, humidity can get out of hand and cause rust.
 You can offset this by keeping a moisture-absorbing humidity pack in the locker.